codeforboston/migrant_service_map/README.md

 ### [Live Demo](https://migrantservicemap.com)

-#### The Migrant Service Map is an application which allows service providers to more effectively network with one another in order to provide the best recommendations to their clients.
+ The Migrant Service Map is an application which allows service providers to more effectively network with one another in order to provide the best recommendations to their clients.

 ### Partners: MapBox and Code for Boston

 Thanks for choosing to support our initiative to support and strengthen migrant service provision in the greater Boston area.
-For more information about our organization, vist [Refugees Welcome](https://refugeeswelcomehome.org/).
+For more information about our organization, visit [Refugees Welcome](https://refugeeswelcomehome.org/).

-### Project Lead:
+### Project Founder:

 - Charla M. Burnett ([Refugees Welcome](https://refugeeswelcomehome.org/)) charla.burnett89@gmail.com